Guide to Inspections of Low Acid Canned Food Manufacturers: Part 3

 If the processor is using the micrometer method the regulation requires that 3 measurements are taken at points approximately 120° apart around the double seam.
 On 3 piece cans the first measurement can be taken directly across from the side seam and the next two measurements are then taken 120° to either side of the first measurement.
 On 3 piece cans the measurements must be taken at least one-half inch from the side seam juncture as the juncture may interfere with a true seam measurement.

 Micrometer measurements are made and recorded in thousandths of an inch.
 The high and low measurements are recorded on the double seam teardown examination record.
-If the manufacturer is using the micrometer method the required
+If the manufacturer is using the micrometer method the required measurements are:

 Cover hook length